Kat632/PP4-LettuceEat/README.md

 - The Fun Facts about Salad on the About page, plus the quote were taken from [Love My Salad](https://www.lovemysalad.com/ "Link to Love my Salad website").

-- All other content has been written by the developer.

 ### Media
 - The images have been sourced from the [Pixabay](https://pixabay.com/) by the developer.
 It was quite difficult to find free pictures of salad that fit with the recipes I wanted to include.